 - a.
 Select materials and systems of high quality that are responsive to the local climate and context. - b.
 Use robust and durable materials that age and weather gracefully, in authentic ways. - c.
 Use materials and methods that have renewable and recycled sources. - d.
 Ensure proper protective architectural detailing for materials that are vulnerable to deterioration by weather (sun, wind, rain, salt). - e.
 Consider the quality of light in our region when selecting colours.
 Natural and locally inspired tones are preferred for buildings and streetscapes, and should come from predominately integrally coloured materials. - f.
 Materials shall be selected by the Architect through a rigorous design process including an articulated rationale. - g.
 Particular attention should be paid to the appearance of all façades of the building as three-dimensional compositions together with adjacent existing streets and structures. - h.
 Materials selected for buildings and the public realm should be complimentary. - i.
 Explore the use of bird friendly glazing strategies such as etched glass, fritted glass, films, decals or other methods to reduce collision risk. - j.
 Building design should reflect the architectural practices of the time.
 Recreation and imitation of historic architectural styles are not encouraged. - k.
 Buildings at intersections and key focal points should be given special attention to reinforce their role as urban landmarks or gateways.
 Differentiation in massing, vertical articulation, materials, glazing and other façade enhancing elements should be considered. - l.
 Endeavour to design buildings with the lowest possible embodied energy consumption and operational contribution to greenhouse gas emissions. - m.
 At the lower floors consider the human scale and a finer pattern of materials and details.
 Articulation of façade elements could include the functional expression of structural elements, relationship to floor levels, etc. - n.
 Except for studios, all residential units shall have a balcony that has at a minimum, room for 2 chairs and a small table. - o.
 Balconies or other architectural elements, that project beyond the minimum setbacks shall balance their physical and shadowing impact on the public realm with their function. - p.
-The facades of larger buildings should consider human scale.
+Architectural and tectonic elements should be composed and proportioned to relate to the pedestrian, both visually and experientially and demonstrated through precedent and contextual analysis.